microsoft/coe-starter-kit/PowerPlatformDevOpsALM/GETTINGSTARTED.md

-1. Navigate to the **Repo where you want to source control your solution** and **create or select the Pipeline folder**.
-Commit any changes you've made.
+1. Navigate to the **Repo where you want to source control your solution**.

    > [!NOTE] In the case below we have a brand new repo for the new solution, called MyNewSolution.
 So, we are creating the **Pipeline** folder and a readme doc, for demonstration purpose, you could also create your pipeline YAML file at this point per step 4 below and skip adding a readme.